krishnaku/pypcalc/pcalc/docs/intro_to_presence_calculus.md

 # The pitch

-We introduce a simple but powerful concept of a *presence*—one that helps
+We introduce the simple but powerful concept of a *presence*.

-connect descriptive statistics, statistical inference, and probabilistic
-reasoning to more powerful techniques from measure theory, topology, and
+This lets us reason about time, history and evolution using techniques from measure theory, topology and complex analysis.
-complex analysis.

-The key thing this gives us is a formal model to reason explicitly about time,
-history, and evolution in a domain.
-Classical statistics and probability
-theory often struggle here.
+Classical statistics and probability theory often struggle here.

-In domains where understanding *history*—the sequence and structure of changes
-in the domain over time—is essential, they collapse under assumptions like
-ergodicity, stationarity, and independence.
+*History*—the sequence and structure of changes in the domain over time— is usually fenced off under assumptions like ergodicity, stationarity, and independence.

-However, they are very powerful tools for describing local behavior,
-identifying patterns and correlations in this behavior, and modeling
-uncertainty—all crucial prerequisites for any meaningful analysis of complex
+However, probability theory and statistic remain very powerful tools for describing local behavior, identifying patterns and correlations in this behavior, and modeling uncertainty—all crucial aspects of meaningful analysis of complex systems.
-systems.

-But we need to be able to treat history and interdependence as first-class
-concepts we can reason about, if we want to move beyond local behavior and
-start modeling and reasoning about the long-run behavior of complex systems.

-The presence calculus gives us a constructive approach to bridging this gap.
+Our thesis is that to move beyond descriptive statistics, statistical inference and probabilistic models, and start reasoning about global and long run behavior of complex systems, we need models that treat time and history as first-class concepts we can reason and compute with.

-It helps us move from statistical and probabilistic models to more
-specialized—but more powerful—analysis tools from disciplines such as
-stochastic process dynamics, queueing theory, and complex systems science—
+This, in turn, lets us combine local statistical and probabilistic techniques with techniques from disclines such as stochastic process dynamics, queueing theory, and complex systems science, to reason holistically about global, long run behavior of complex systems.
-starting from an explicit domain model.

-This is a bold claim—and deserves careful scrutiny and validation.
-Our goal in
-this document is to make the ideas accessible enough for more people to
-pressure test this claim.
+We claim the presence calculus is a novel, constructive approach to do this - a new and powerful reasoning tool for anyone working with complex systems.

+But this is a bold claim, and it deserves further scrutiny and validation, and so we invite anyone interested in developing and pressure testing the ideas here further to collaborate on this as an open source project.

 While the calculus was developed with mathematical rigor, an equally important
-goal was not to let mathematics get in the way of understanding the rather
-simple but very powerful and general ideas the calculus embodies.
+goal was not to let mathematics get in the way of understanding the simple but very powerful and general ideas the calculus embodies.

-We believe the presence calculus is a fundamental and powerful reasoning tool
-for anyone working with complex systems, and invite anyone interested in
-developing and pressure-testing the ideas here further to collaborate on this
-as an open source project.
+This document is the first step in that direction.
+We welcome feedback on how it can be improved,and the concepts clarified.
+Please feel free to open a pull request with thoughts, suggestions or feedback.

+Dr. Krishna Kumar, The Polaris Advisor Program.

 ## Learning more about The Presence Calculus